-- Q21: I am a GST registered insurer and I receive premium payments from my insurance agent for various policies (life and general policies) sold but unable to match the premium payments with the type of policy sold at the time of receipt of the payments.
-What are my obligations as a taxpayer on the payments I have received? - A21: Your time of supply to account for tax on the supply of insurance services is the taxable period in which you receive the payments from your agent.
-Hence, you must identify the type of supply you are making upon receiving the premium payments. - Q22: I am a GST registered insurer; provide insurance coverage for a mega project beginning from 1 January 2015 to 31 December 2018 and issue I issue a tax invoice for the premium on 15 June 2015.
+Q22: I am a GST registered insurer and I receive premium payments from my insurance agent for various policies (life and general policies) sold where the insurance agent has issued a cover notes to the policyholder.
+Upon receipt of the payments, I am but unable to match the premium payments with the type of policy sold.
+What are my obligations as a taxpayer on the payments I have received?

+A22: Your time of supply to account for tax on the supply of insurance services is the taxable period in which your agent issued the cover notes.
+Hence, you must identify the type of supply you are making upon receiving the premium payments.

+Q23: I am a GST registered insurer; provide insurance coverage for a mega project beginning from 1 January 2015 to 31 December 2018 and issue I issue a tax invoice for the premium on 15 June 2015.
 The delay is due to underwriting the risk elements and coverage.
-When is my time of supply? - A22: Your time of supply is at the time you issue the tax invoice that is on 15 June 2015. - Q23: As a GST registered insurer, am I liable to account for tax when my insurance agent issues a cover note to the insured? - A23: Yes, as your agent is acting on your behalf, your time of supply is at the time your authorized insurance agent issues the cover note.
-However, should you issue a policy for the insured instead of a cover note by your insurance agent, your time of supply is at the time the policy is issued by you.
+When is my time of supply?

+A23: Your time of supply is at the time you issue the tax invoice that is on 15 June 2015.

+Q24: When is payment treated as received by me in the case where I (GST registered insurer) am required to account for GST when I receive a premium payment from my agent?

+A24: The premium payment is treated as received by you when the payment is credited into your bank account.